bereket21-12/bereket21-12/README.md

 # Hi there! 👋

-I'm Bereket, a junior Full Stack Developer
+I'm Bereket, a Full Stack Developer

 ## 🔧 Technologies & Tools